 Depending on the simulation type you are setting up, the interaction with the CAD model or mesh is an important part of your work.
-Especially for viewer intensive interactions such as the setup of contact constraints, the scene tree now allows to toggle the visibility of single parts or faces via a dedicated button.
+This is especially true for viewer-intensive interactions, such as the setup of contact constraints.
+The scene tree now allows users to toggle the visibility of single parts or faces via a dedicated button.
 This speeds up certain picking processes significantly.

 Furthermore, the coordinate system icon in the lower left can now be used to align the 3D scene to one of the axis directions.
-Additional functionality for the viewer is already under development – stay tuned.
+Additional functionality for the viewer is already under development, so stay tuned!

 New Boundary Condition Concept

-Probably the most powerful new feature is the way how boundary condition types are now structured.
+The most powerful new feature is probably the way in which boundary condition types are now structured.
 From now on, there are boundary condition types available that define all physical quantities on a given face of the domain.
-In other words, where you earlier needed up to 20 single boundary conditions, you’ll need from now on only two or three to run your simulation.
-A practical example is shown in the image below.
-It shows a turbulent, incompressible flow simulation using a k-Omega-SST turbulence model, created with just two boundary conditions.
+In other words, where you earlier needed up to 20 single boundary conditions, you’ll now only need two or three to run your simulation.
+A practical example is illustrated in the image below.
+It shows a turbulent, incompressible flow simulation using a k-Omega-SST turbulence model that was created with just two boundary conditions.

 Larger Solid Mechanics Simulations Possible

-New numerical as well as infrastructural features do now allow the setup of even larger finite element/ solid mechanics simulations.
-Advanced time stepping methods help to efficiently carry out dynamic and nonlinear solid mechanics simulation setups and new memory allocation mechanisms ensure that very large meshes can be handled.
-As an example have a look at this highly dynamic simulation of a valve train:
+New numerical—as well as infrastructural features—now allow the setup of even larger finite element/solid mechanics simulations.
+Advanced time-stepping methods help to efficiently carry out dynamic and nonlinear solid mechanics simulation setups, while new memory allocation mechanisms ensure that very large meshes can be handled.
+As an example, take a look at this highly dynamic simulation of a valve train: